learn-javascript-courses/student-projects/README.md

 ### [Runtime rtype parser](https://github.com/ericelliott/rtype/issues/62) #advanced

+Experience with compilers, type theory, language design would be helpful.

 Write a function that takes an rtype interface description as a string and returns an object that can be used for runtime introspection and type checking.

+Useful background:

+* The [Stanford Compilers course](https://www.coursera.org/course/compilers) (free online lectures)

+If you're curious about types, see the [introduction to types](https://class.coursera.org/compilers/lecture/45) from the Stanford Compiler course.